 In the past the idea that 70 pounds could hunt anywhere in the world was enough to make me not consider shooting an 80 pound model.
 Also, ten years ago 80 pound bows were much less popular and had a reputation for being inaccurate.
-As bows progress with technology, the 80 pound bows are becoming an accurate option, here are a few things to consider when buying an eighty pound bow.
+As bows progress the 80 pound bows are becoming an accurate option, here are a few things to consider when buying an eighty pound bow.

 I recently purchased a Hoyt Pro Defiant 34 with a draw weight of 70-80 pounds.
 Because many shops do not carry 80 pound models, I was not able to shoot the bow before I bought it.
 If you are considering buying an eighty pound bow, here are a few things to consider before buying one.

 Basically the idea to get an 80 pound bow is that I wanted something with more punch to hunt bigger game like elk.
 The issue with buying a 70 pound bow that shoots as fast as an 80 pound bow is that the 70 pound model likely gives up specifications that make the bow forgiving.
 Most 70 pound bows that shoot around 350 fps are going to have short brace heights, rougher draw cycles, and deeper valleys.
 With my 80 pound pro defiant, I still have a 7 inch brace height, 34 inch axle to axle, and a smooth draw cycle.